rest-for-physics/framework/CONTRIBUTING.md

 least **one main `development` branch** that can be contributed by anyone with developer access (while any user can create his own branch for personal testing and/or future merging to the *development branch*).

-The name of the main development branch will be the latest REST version followed by `_dev`, e.g. `v2.2.1_dev`.

 You can place yourself in the development branch by updating your local repository index `git fetch` and using `git checkout`

 ```
 git fetch
-git checkout v2.2.XX_dev
+git checkout development
 ```

-where XX is the minor version of the existing development branch.

 Use `git status` at any time in the command line to get information of the **branch name** you are working on, and the files you have modified.

-The *development* branch is intended for obvious bug fixes or contributions that have been previously discussed in the forum or marked as minor issue.
+The *development* branch is intended for obvious bug fixes or marked as minor issue.
+It is recommended that new contributions and functionalities added to REST have been previously discussed in [the forum](https://ezpc10.unizar.es/).

 Major contributions or experimental updates should be placed in independent branches.
-User or dedicated branches may be named `experimental` branches.
+User or dedicated branches that we name here`experimental` branches.
 While the *development* branch will be merged to master in the short term, experimental branches might not be finally merged to master, and are in principle considered temporary branches that might be removed at any time once they got stalled.
 Therefore, small changes to the code, i.e. bug fixes, new class methods, new processes, etc, can be directly pushed to the `development branch`.
 While major changes taking place in longer development periods, i.e. days or weeks, should be contributed in an independent branch for future merge to the **main development branch**.

 For details on branches usage refer to the [branches section](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) at the Git documentation.

 ### Documenting new methods or classes added to the repository

 TODO : Explain doxygen formatting, tutorials, where official doc is located.
 ETC.

+### Pipeline validation tests

+TODO : Explain how pipeline validation tests should be implemented

 ### REST forum.
 Communication of updates to the code and discussion on development topics.

 TODO : describe how changes should be discussed at REST forum.
-Bug report, report on changes, encourage discussion, user support, etc.
+Bug report, report on changes, encourage discussion, user support, etc. Not defined yet.

 ### Adding a new commit to the development branch